seaweeddol/ThanosProject/README.md

 View it here: https://seaweeddol.github.io/ThanosProject/index.html

 # Background
-I created this project mid-way through Colt Steele's web development course on Udemy to test out some of the concepts I have learned so far.
+I created this project mid-way through Colt Steele's web development course on Udemy to practice some of the concepts learned so far.

 # Change Log
 **1/6/2018**
-- Realized logic for removing ~50% of the array was not removing the correct items, and did not work if there was only one item left.
-Updated createTiles() function to push the items that met the conditions to a new array, rather than being removed from the original array.
-Then matched the original array to the new array, and cleared the new array
+- Updated createTiles() function to push the items that met the condition to a new array, then update the original array with the new array.
+The createTiles() function was not removing the correct items, and did not work if there was only one item left.
 - Fixed tile fadeIn()/fadeOut() functions.
 The new tiles were appearing at the end of the original tiles and then moving up after the original tiles faded away.
 Fixed functions to make the old tiles fade out before the new tiles appeared.